rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 [^ethical_considerations]: NEED
 <!-- =====================================-->

-This essay examines one factor - people's attitudes towards human gene-editing - that guides whether or how gene or genome editing technology is applied in humans.
+This essay examines one factor - people's attitudes towards human gene-editing - that guides how and, in some instances, whether certain gene or genome editing technologies are applied to humans.
 I investigate people's attitudes towards human gene-editing by reviewing research which includes surveys or sentiment analyses on this topic.

 Before discussing my findings on people's attitudes towards human gene-editing, I distill the present landscape of ethical discourse and research in human gene or genome editing.
 I recommend treating this section as a primer to gene-editing - a fraction of "what's out there" - and not as an authoritative resource on the topic.

 After discussing people's attitudes towards human gene-editing, I try to unpack what factors might best explain these attitudes.
-My explanations and considerations for what drives people's beliefs concerning human gene-editiing should be received with skepticism, as I believe my claims here are sparsely supported; should someone else spend.
-Next, I look at how people's attitudes towards human gene-editing guides the governance, rate of development, and usage of these technologies.
+My explanations and considerations for what drives people's beliefs concerning human gene-editiing should be received with skepticism, as I believe my claims here are especially speculative.
+Next, I look at how people's attitudes towards human gene-editing guides the governance, rate of development, and usage of gene and genome editing technologies.

 Finally, I consider some questions that interest me and that I think are important to timelines and outcomes involving human gene-editing.
 From the list of questions I generate, I select those whose outcomes I think are somewhat dependent on changes in or those that are directly about people's attitudes towards human gene-editing to write up on Metaculus.
 I then predict on these questions, and outline my rationale for my forecasts.

 This is essay was written primarily with the goal of determining what people think about human gene-editing and of generating forecasting questions on this topic.
 All in all, I think this essay reasonably accomplishes these goals.

-I did take some shortcuts in writing this essay.
+I took some shortcuts in writing this essay.

-- I haven't extensively analyzed all or most of my references, which means that I have treated them as though they are likely true, even though I don't suspect this is the case (i.e., I'm not sure as to how accurate my references are, to how evidencing they are, and to what their issues are).
-Two examples of this are that I haven't taken into account the problems with twin studies[^twin-studies], and that I haven't taken into account the problems that occur with self-reporting[^self-reporting].
+- I haven't extensively analyzed all or most of my referenced works, which means that I have treated them as though they are likely true, even though I don't suspect this is the case (i.e., I'm not sure how accurate my references are, how evidenced they are, and what their main issues are).
+Two examples of this: I haven't taken into account the problems with twin studies[^twin-studies] when examining which human traits might be able to be enhanced, and I haven't taken into account the problems that occur with self-reporting[^self-reporting] when looking at surveys of people's attitudes on human gene-editing.
-- I did not write down many of the search terms I used for finding my evidence and the resources I use.
+- I did not write down many of the search terms I used for finding my evidence and the resources I used in this essay.
 This makes it more difficult for others to find resources to invalidate or validate my evidence and claims.
+I apologize for this.
-- I have not considered the "economics" of human gene-editing, which is something that might be an even more accurate indicator of how people will respond to human gene-editing.
-Economic indicators - stocks, bets, funding, etc... - for companies and organizations that investors believe might make widespread human gene-editing possible were not considered in this essay, but might add substantial support to some of the findings in this essay.
+- I have not considered the "economics" of human gene-editing, which is something that might be an even more detailed indicator, in certain instances, of how people will respond to human gene-editing.
+Economic indicators - stocks, bets, funding, etc... - for companies and organizations that investors believe might make widespread human gene-editing possible were not considered in this essay, but I imagine that they might add substantial support to some of this essay's findings if I had considered them.

 [^self-reporting]: NEED